Eugene Michael Hyman: International career after retirement (2011–present)

+Hyman's post-retirement career transformed him from a state trial judge into an internationally recognized authority on judicial education, therapeutic jurisprudence, and domestic violence law.
+Through consulting, scholarship, teaching, and public advocacy, he has continued to influence legal practice, judicial policy, and court reform initiatives internationally, extending the impact of his judicial innovations well beyond his years on the California bench.

 Television analyst

 Hyman has appeared on television and radio shows as a legal analyst.
 In 2009, he analyzed the potential domestic violence case concerning Chris Brown and Rihanna.
 During December 2009, Hyman stated "A large percentage of [DCFS] cases that are investigated are never filed with a court; Such a scenario is particularly likely given the family's celebrity status" inre Charlie Sheen's domestic problems.

 In 2010, Hyman was interviewed concerning the death of Allison Myrick and commented on how the legal system fails abusive relationships.

 Legal conferences participation

 In 2003, Hyman was a panelist on domestic violence the 30th annual Western Society of Criminology in Vancouver, British Columbia, Canada.

 During May 2010, Hyman was on the "Developing Therapeutic Judging Panel" representing problem-focused domestic violence courts in East Melbourne, Victoria.

 Academic relationship

 Hyman is also a lecturer at the Santa Clara University School of Law, where he has taught a Domestic Violence Law Seminar.
-He has over 20 years of experience as a law instructor.
+He has over 30 years of experience as a law instructor.

 In 1994, he served as a member of part-time Faculty at the Santa Clara University College of Arts & Sciences teaching Senior Seminar Law and Social Welfare.

 In January 2005, as a Visiting Professor in Law, he taught Domestic Violence Law at the University of Western Ontario Faculty of Law in Canada.

-Since January 3, 2019, he has served as an Adjunct Associate Professor at the University of Canberra School of Law and serves as the Director of Professional Outreach at the school.
+For three months in 2019, he has served as an Adjunct Associate Professor at the University of Canberra School of Law and serves as the Director of Professional Outreach at the school.